philiptaron/systemd/systemd-258/posts/18-tpm-signing.md

 > **@alwayscurious** Can you use the TPM to protect against downgrade attacks, so that if the machine is booted with an older kernel, the keys are inaccessible?

 `systemd-pcrlock` is robust against downgrade attacks.
-It generates policies that only cover allowlisted releases and invalidates old policies.
+It generates policies that only cover allowlisted releases and invalidates old ones.

 ---